 - Sub Plans: absolutely leave review work with your substitute.
 Then you don’t have to worry about the kids or the sub having any type of confusion with the content.

 - Unit Review or Station Review: any old activities, games, or stations that you use can be reused.
 This works especially well with content that is built on past material.
-For example: skip counting and the times tables.
-Or a chemistry example: Lewis structures and chemical bonding
+Chemistry example: Lewis structures and chemical bonding

 - Turn & Teach: I learned this method from Whole Brain Teaching and I love it.
 Student A turns to Student B and teaches them what they know.
 They take turns.
 Give them a prompt that should be “review” in nature.